orbitalquark/textadept/docs/manual.md

 ![Command Entry](images/commandentry.png)

-You can open the Lua command entry via `Ctrl+E` on Windows and Linux, `⌘E` on macOS, and `^E` in the terminal version.
+You can open the Lua command entry via `Ctrl+E` on Windows and Linux/BSD, `⌘E` on macOS, and `^E` in the terminal version.
 It acts very similarly to Lua's interactive prompt.
 Type in the Lua command or code to run and press `Enter` to invoke or run it.
 Textadept's [Lua API][] contains all of the application's built-in commands.
 For convenience, the contents of the [`buffer`][], [`view`][], [`ui`][], and [`textadept`][] tables are considered to be global variables, the